German Pancakes

-These German Pancakes are a family favorite breakfast—a fast and straightforward way to make amazing, delicious, and fluffy pancakes baked in the oven.
+These German Pancakes are a family favorite.
+Fast and straightforward way to make amazing, delicious, and fluffy pancakes baked in the oven.

-I had never heard of German Pancakes until I met my husband and became a McCollum.
-I guess this was a staple breakfast for my father-in-law, Evan, growing up.
-Once I tried them, I was hooked!
+I had never heard of German Pancakes until I met my husband; I guess this was a staple breakfast for my father-in-law growing up.
+Once I tried them, I was hooked.

 German pancakes are a staple breakfast at our house, and I love that the breakfast tradition will be passed on for generations to come.
 If you are looking for an easy, stress-free, and on top of that…YUMMY recipe!
 Well, this is the breakfast recipe just for you!